Exploring the Dominican Republic beyond expectations

 Jarabacoa and the valley of springs

-Known as the city of everlasting spring, this region attracts hikers and rafters.
-Rivers weave through steep canyons, offering opportunities for white-water rafting before settling into calm natural pools surrounded by ferns and exotic flowers.
+Known as the city of eternal spring, this region attracts hikers and rafters.
+Rivers offer white-water rafting adventures before settling into calm natural pools ideal for a refreshing swim.

 The southwestern coast and barahona cliffs

-This rugged drive traces the edge of the Caribbean Sea, featuring pebble beaches and turquoise waters contrasting with dry forests.
-The journey leads toward the biosphere reserve of Jaragua, a haven for iguanas and diverse birdlife.
+This rugged drive traces the Caribbean Sea, featuring pebble beaches and turquoise waters.
+The route leads toward the Jaragua Biosphere Reserve, a haven for iguanas and diverse birdwatching spots.

 Choosing accommodation from resorts to eco-lodges